tejasvicsr1/WAP/Diaries/Tejasvi.md

 3. Added their submodule but there seems to be an error.
 4. Author asked to mail him, will do so and ask how to fix/use it for our application.

-- [ ] Send Mail to the Prof.
-- [ ] Check licenses to see if we can use the software.
-- [ ] Check whether Wikidump is enough to finish the scraping.

 #### TOTAL TIME = 2 hours
 &nbsp;